-The present cases, and the necessity for the Court to take an early decision on an interlocutory request, have brought out into the open problems of jurisdiction and what is know as sub judice.
-In fact the Court is the guardian of legality for the international community as a whole, within and without the United Nations.
-There is no doubt that the Court's task is "to ensure respect for international law ..."
-(I.C.J.
+The present cases, and the necessity for the Court to take an early decision on an interlocutory request, have brought out into the open problems of jurisdiction and what is known as sub judice.
+In fact, the Court is the guardian of legality for the international community as a whole, within and without the United Nations.
+There is no doubt that the Court's task is "to ensure respect for international law . . . " (I.C.J.
 Reports 1949, p.
 35).
 It is its principal guardian.
-In the present case the wider issue of international terrorism has not only been on the agenda of the Security Council but the latter adopted resolutions 731 and 748.
-The order made should not be seen as an abdication of the Court's powers.
-Whether or not the sanctions ordered by resolution 748 have eventually to be applied, it is in any event to be hoped that the two principal organs concerned will be able to operate with due consideration for their mutual involvement in the preservation of the rule of law.
+In the present case, not only has the wider issue of international terrorism been on the agenda of the Security Council but the latter adopted resolutions 731 (1992) and 748 (1992).
+The Order made should not be seen as an abdication of the Court's powers.
+Whether or not the sanctions ordered by resolution 748 (1992) have eventually to be applied, it is in any event to be hoped that the two principal organs concerned will be able to operate with due consideration for their mutual involvement in the preservation of the rule of law.